IGME-202-2231/project-2-eastseasaltfishnet/README.md

 #### State Transitions
 - **Threat Detected:** If the player attempts to catch the invading fish and fails, the fish will enter this state to escape.
 - **Safe Zone Reached:** Once the invading fish feels it has escaped the threat, it may transition back to the hunting state if it is far enough away from the player.

+## Make it Your Own

+Plan to make all the asset by myself

+- _List out what you added to your game to make it different for you_
+- _If you will add more agents or states make sure to list here and add it to the documention above_
+- _If you will add your own assets make sure to list it here and add it to the Sources section

 ## Known Issues